verifa/website/posts/what-is-developer-experience.md

 A common misconception is that Developer Experience is primarily affected by tools \cite{noda2023devex}, but it encompasses less tangible factors such as feelings about work (e.g. respect, attachment, belonging) and the value of one’s own contribution (e.g. alignment of one’s own goals with those of the project, plans, intentions, commitment and feedback) \cite{fagerholm2012developer}.

-It stands to reason that a good developer experience comes from a process uniquely well-fit for its organisation.
+It stands to reason that a good Developer Experience comes from a process uniquely well-fit for its organisation.
 It cannot be bought or borrowed but be developed internally.
 As such, “good” Developer Experience should not be a goal but an undertaking that requires Continuous Improvement.

 ## How do you measure Developer Experience?